rokath/trice/docs/TriceUserGuide.md

 void f0( void ){ TRICE( "msg:Hello\n" ); }
 ```

-The `TRICE_S` macro is ment to be used with strings not known at compile time.
+The `triceS` macro is ment to be used with strings not known at compile time.

 **Usage intention and recommendation:** (given by @escherstair)